Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go: Methodology

-Since the training set can be generated by AdverseGAN, to guarantee the authority and accuracy of evaluation, the test set is carefully fabricated artificially.
+\textbf{Handcrafted Test Set.} Since the training set can be generated by AdverseGAN, to guarantee the authority and accuracy of evaluation, the test set is carefully fabricated artificially.
 We first capture 200 high-quality well-curated images ($720 \times 480$) as ground truth with Canon EOS 60D, and then synthesize corresponding 31 adverse conditions for each image, resulting in 6200 image pairs.
 The synthesis of haze, rain streak, snow, night, and raindrop follows previous academic literature \cite{li2018benchmarking,fu2017clearing,liu2018desnownet,wei2018deep,quan2021removing}.
 Photoshop-related works were performed by three photography experts we recruited.
 Lighting conditions, scenes, subjects, and styles, e.g., are all taken into account to ensure realism and diversity.

-To the best of our knowledge, HAC covers the wealthiest of adverse conditions and owns the largest amount of data.
-In some way, AdverseGAN can generate infinite adverse conditions.
-In Tab. \ref{table_dataset}, we compare HAC to other adverse conditions restoration datasets.
-These datasets only focus on single or double degradations, while our HAC dataset covers 31 scenarios combined by five types of weather.
+Examples of HAC are illustrated in Fig. \ref{figure_dataset}.